 Registering for a class as approved by your Advisor does more than just reserve a seat for you in that class.
 It also generates a financial liability for that class and takes away a seat from another student.
 Because of this, St. John’s considers your registration as a clear indication of your intention to attend that class

 Students, by registering at the university, personally guarantee and are responsible for all obligations to for tuition, fees and other charges.
 Students under the age of majority, under 18 in New York State, have by assumption received the personal guarantee of their parent(s) or guardian unless the student, the parent(s), or guardian notifies the University in writing of their invalidation of the personal and parental assumption of guarantee of all tuition, fees and other charges.

-Students whose accounts are in arrears will not be permitted to register for a subsequent semester, issued a diploma or a transcript of record.
+Students whose accounts are in arrears will not be permitted to register for a subsequent semester or issued a diploma.
 All past due balances are charged interest at the rate of one percent per month.
 Delinquent accounts may be referred to a third party for collection which will result in the addition of collection costs to the account balance and possible credit bureau reporting.